Scott Dixon: Other racing ventures

 Dixon was one of twelve drivers invited to compete in the four-race IROC stock car racing series in 2004, driving an identically prepared Pontiac Firebird.
 He finished in the bottom half of the top ten in all four races and finished the season in tenth place in the points standings with 25 points.
 Dixon joined Kelly Racing as Todd Kelly's international co-driver in the No. 7 Holden VE Commodore for the 2010 V8 Supercar Championship Series' Armor All Gold Coast 600 double header event, (Note: His plan to race at both Philip Island and Bathurst did not come to fruition because of the lack of opportunities to test between IndyCar races.
-A second entry into the 2011 Armor All Gold Coast 600 as Shane van Gisbergen's co-driver at Stone Brothers Racing's was cancelled because his wife gave birth to their second child prematurely.) finishing 20th in the first race and crashing in the second.
+A second entry into the 2011 Armor All Gold Coast 600 as Shane van Gisbergen's co-driver at Stone Brothers Racing was cancelled because his wife gave birth to their second child prematurely.) finishing 20th in the first race and crashing in the second.